Today, you’re going to discover the best day trips from Dublin.

 I almost hate to suggest the Ring of Kerry as a day trip, because it has a big downside – the distance from Dublin.

 One hundred twenty miles might not seem like a massive road trip.
-But bear in mind to reach the Ring of Kerry from Dublin it takes three and a half hours.
+But remember to reach the Ring of Kerry from Dublin takes three and a half hours.

 And if you are planning on traveling the entire ring and returning to Dublin, then plan on at least 9 -10 hours (depending on how much you stop).
 Doable, yes.
 But it makes for a long… long day.

 The good news is that the Ring of Kerry is mesmerizing from start to finish.
 So even if you don’t have enough time to drive the entire thing, it’s still worth it.